-but. function normal opera tion start up

-no. ON OFF flash 1

-1 compressor on off call ON

-2 fan on off call ON Not visible in the controller

-3 defrost on off call ON

-4 auxiliary output active output not - ON Not visible in the controller

-output (AUX) active

-5 clock (RTC) RTC available, RTC not ON (if the Not visible in the controller

-enabled available or clock is

-(tEN=1) and not enabled fitted)

-at least one (tEN=0) or no

-time band time band set

-has been set

-6 alarm alarm in no alarm in - ON

-progress progress

-7 digits three digits wi th decimal poir

-999. See parameters /4, /5, /6 for the type of probe

-displayed, valu ies in °C/°F and
+but. function n normal opera normal operation no. ON OFF flash 1 compressor on off call ON 2 fan on off call ON 3 defrost on off call ON 4 auxiliary output (AUX) output active output not active - ON 5 clock (RTC) RTC available, enabled (tEN=1) and at least one time band has been set RTC not available or not enabled (tEN=0) or no time band set ON (if the clock is fitted) 6 alarm alarm in progress no alarm in progress - ON 7 digits three digits with decimal point and range -199 to 999.
+See parameters /4, /5, /6 for the type of probe displayed, values in °C/°F and decimal point